Masacaai/Linux-Rices/README.md

 # Linux-Stuff
-A collection of all my config files for Linux.
+A collection of all my rices for different Linux window managers.